starwolves/space/README.md

 ```

 ### Prototype Godot Client
-You can obtain the prototype client on [Discord](https://discord.gg/yYpMun9CTT).
+You can obtain the feature-rich 0.0.3-snap7 prototype client on [Discord](https://discord.gg/yYpMun9CTT).
-Ensure your server has the right git branch with the same version as the obtained client and not the master branch!
+Ensure your server has the right git branch with the same version as the obtained Godot client and not the master branch!

 The prototype client is built on top of a Godot 3.4 release.